jrk/gradient-halide/README.md

 A proper tutorial and the source code for applications demonstrated in the paper will come soon.

-If you have any questions, issues, bug report, feel free to open an Github issue or email Tzu-Mao Li (tzumao@mit.edu).
+If you have any questions, issues, bug report, feel free to open a Github issue or email Tzu-Mao Li (tzumao@mit.edu).